EXPLAINER: What the law says about presidential records

 “It does require a certain element of good faith and sort of an honor system, and when that crumbles, you can see the limitations,” Chervinsky said.

 Even so, the Jan.
-6 committee is investigating the gap as it works to piece together Trump's communications before and during the insurrection, when pro-Trump rioters stormed the U.S. Capitol to prevent Congress from certifying the results of the 2020 presidential election.
+6 committee is investigating the gap as it works to piece together Trump's communications before and during the insurrection, when pro-Trump rioters stormed the U.S. Capitol to prevent Congress from certifying Democrat Joe Biden's 2020 presidential election victory.

-House investigators are looking at whether the president was communicating during that time through other means, possibly through personal cellphones or some other type of communication — such as a phone passed to him by an aide.
+House investigators are looking at whether Trump was communicating during that time through other means, possibly through personal cellphones or some other type of communication — such as a phone passed to him by an aide.

 In a word, yes.
 After it was revealed that Trump had taken boxes of classified materials with him to Mar-a-Lago, House lawmakers opened an investigation and the National Archives and Records Administration reportedly asked the Justice Department to look into the matter.